Live2Create Leadership Academy

 Fall Leadership Intensive

 3-day leadership lab + 1 community service day.
-Mixed-track teams, leadership challenges, guest mentors.
-Evening reflection session open to families.
+Cross-cohort team challenges, guest mentors, and an evening reflection session open to families.

 Mar 1–5